On the show this week is my guest Russ Roberts, an economist, author and rapper.

 Summary of our chat

-If you enjoyed – Kate Russell on FinTech and diversity in the workplace – please leave a comment or a review on iTunes.
+If you enjoyed – Russ Roberts on how economics can help marketing and modern life lessons from historical economists – please leave a comment or a review on iTunes.

 And if you know anyone who would enjoy the show – please share it with them.
 You can use the buttons below to share on social media.